rajyr/cgpwmu-dashboard/README.md

 ## 🤝 Acknowledgments

-Special thanks to the teams at **UNICEF India** and **All India Institute of Local Self-Government (AILSG)** for their vision and support in building this digital infrastructure for a cleaner, greener Chhattisgarh.
+Special thanks to the teams at **UNICEF India** and **Panchayat Raj Department ** for their vision and support in building this digital infrastructure for a cleaner, greener Chhattisgarh.

 ---
 © 2026 CG-PWMU Digital Platform.
 All rights reserved.